MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.1.5 =
+* New: Priority column added to the list of snippets, order by snippet priority.
+* Fix: Fixed a notice that was being thrown in new sites when running the installation routines.
+* Fix: Filtering by tag or location in the list of snippets was not working correctly.

 = 2.1.4.1 =
 * Fix: Avoid notices for errors that don't include the file parameter.